mobily-enterprises/hooked-api/README.md

 // Usage
 const api = new DbApi({ name: 'library-api', version: '1.0.0' });
-api.use(GeneratedOnPlugin);  // User adds this plugin
+await api.use(GeneratedOnPlugin);  // User adds this plugin

 // Even though WriteMessagePlugin was installed BEFORE GeneratedOnPlugin,
 // the 'beforePlugin' option ensures it logs the original record